 - Licensed as a mental health clinician

 - Completed volunteer application and met with local Clinical Director(s)

 - CV and three professional references

-- Able and committed to holding a consultation group of up to six people one hour per week or 90 minutes bi-weekly
+- Able and committed to holding a consultation group of up to six people at least once per month

-- Committed to speaking with the Clinical Director regarding clinical issues once a month, at a minimum.
+- Committed to communicating with the Clinical Director regarding clinical issues as often as needed

-- Ability to respond to all communications from Clinical Director and national office within three business days
+- Ability to respond to all communications from Clinical Director and national office within 3-5 business days